fcharte/ScalaSnippetsLibrary/DataTypes/NumericDataTypes.md

 Scala is a strongly typed language.
 As a consequence, certain assignments, such as assigning an `Int` value to a `Byte` variable, are not allowed and generate the corresponding error.

+Scala integer literals can be given as hexadecimal numbers, following the syntax `0xABCD`.
+To use other numbering systems, such as binary, the `parseInt()` method (see source file) can be used.
+Numbers can be converted to hexadecimal and binary strings using the `toHexString` and `toBinaryString` of the integer data types.

 How to use the snippet
 ----------------------